locii/Font-Awesome-Class-Names/README.md

 **You can edit the build.php file to change the format or to reinstate the fa- prefix.**

-2. In addition to the in page output a separate txt file is generated listing the fonts in the same format as rendered on the page ie /list/list-of-fontawesome-fonts.html
+b.
+In addition to the in page output a separate txt file is generated listing the fonts in the same format as rendered on the page ie /list/list-of-fontawesome-fonts.html
-3. A cheat sheet with basic styling and font example can be found by visiting the url: localhost:8888/class-names/cheat_sheet/
+c.
+A cheat sheet with basic styling and font example can be found by visiting the url: localhost:8888/class-names/cheat_sheet/